lite-xl/lite-xl.github.io/docs/setup/platform-notes.md

 !!! note
     This is **different** from the Portable Mode mentioned in [Getting Started][1].
-    The Portable Mode checkbox will not create the `user` directory, thus the install **will use the user's configuration**.
+    The Portable Mode checkbox will not create the `user` directory, thus the installation **will use the user's configuration**.

 ### 32-bit support

 32-bit builds of Lite XL are provided, but they are not actively tested for bugs.
-These builds has platform suffix "i386".
+These builds have platform suffix "i386".

 ### Custom window decoration